 BVA Research Forum January 2026

 The new year launches the first British Voice Association Research Forum.
-This online event includes both the prestigious Gunnar Rugheimer Lecture and presentations from the four Van Lawrence Prize finalists.
-Multidisciplinary voice is the theme of the day with the Open Forum focused on finding common vocabulary and concepts across disciplines, and a keynote lecture given by Dr Ian Howell on the intersection of voice science, perception, production, hearing, and teaching.
+This online event includes both the prestigious Gunnar Rugheimer Lecture (given by Professor Kittie Verdolini Abbott) and presentations from the four Van Lawrence Prize finalists.
+Multidisciplinary voice is the theme of the day with the Open Forum focused on finding common concepts and vocabulary across disciplines, and a keynote lecture given by Dr Ian Howell on the intersection of voice science, perception, production, hearing, and teaching.
 The event culminates with the announcement of the Van Lawrence prize winner.

 SPEAKERS